-- Enrolment on our 6 month accelerator programme, starting in January 2018
+- Enrolment on our six month accelerator programme, starting each January

 - Opportunity to present at Showcase event for further funding